StanfordVL/perls2/examples/README.md

 ## Available Examples
 ### Reach task with joint position: simple_reach
-	A sample reach task using an analytical policy.
-Observations consist of the delta ee position from the goal object.
+	A sample reach task using an analytical policy.Observations consist of the delta ee position from the goal object.
 Actions are interpreted as delta from the current end-effector position.
 Camera parameters and object parameters are randomized on reset.